Ma Li (actress): Biography

 In August 2019 Forbes Releases China 100 Celebrities List, MaLi Ranks 59th.

-In 2022, Ma Li led the starring role of "Too Cool to Kill", "Moon Man" debut on the screen, and thus become the highest box office actress in Chinese movie history; in the same year, with the "Beyond" won the 31st China Television Golden Eagle Award for Best Supporting Actress.
+In 2022, Ma Li led the starring roles in Too Cool to Kill, and Moon Man debut on the screen, and thus become the highest box office actress in Chinese movie history; in the same year, with the Beyond won the 31st China Television Golden Eagle Award for Best Supporting Actress.

 At 14:25 on February 16, 2024, Ma Li became the first actress to star in a movie that grossed 18.1 billion yuan at the box office, helping Ma Li sit as the highest grossing actress in Chinese movie history.

-On 16 July 2024， Mali tarred in the film Catching Dolls, which was released nationwide, as Chunlan On August 3, according to Cat's Eye Professional, the movie ‘Catching Dolls’ starring actress Ma Li is in theatres, and the box office has exceeded 2.5 billion yuan, making the cumulative box office of Ma Li's starring movies reach 22.059 billion yuan, which is ranked fourth on the box office list of movies starring moviemakers in China's film history.
+On 16 July 2024, Ma Li tarred in the film Catching Dolls, which was released nationwide, as Chunlan On August 3, according to Cat's Eye Professional, the movie Catching Dolls starring actress Ma Li is in theatres, and the box office has exceeded 2.5 billion yuan, making the cumulative box office of Ma Li's starring movies reach 22.059 billion yuan, which is ranked fourth on the box office list of movies starring moviemakers in China's film history.

-On 15 September 2024, the featured film ‘One Snow Shame’ was released.
+On 15 September 2024, the featured film One Snow Shame was released.